nocobase/nocobase/docs/en-US/user-manual/introduction/5-minutes-to-get-started.md

 ![1.fields.jpg](./5-minutes-to-get-started/1.fields.jpg)

-In the same way, create Collections `Products`, `Orders`, `Order Details` and their fields.
+In the same way, create Collections `Products`, `Orders`, `Order Items` and their fields.

 ![1.collections.jpg](./5-minutes-to-get-started/1.collections.jpg)

 In this case, for the relationship fields, we have to select the Link to type, thus creating an association between the data collections.
-In this example, we associate `Products` with `Orders` and use `Order Details` as an junction collection.
+In this example, we associate `Products` with `Orders` and use `Order Items` as an junction collection.

 ![1.relation.jpg](./5-minutes-to-get-started/1.relation.jpg)